UniversalScientificTechnologies/LABDOS01/README.md

 * `energetic channels` - All remaining values indicate a certain energy channel.
 From the smallest to the largest

 ### Data logging

 The data is sent according to a very simple protocol, which is sent in text form.
+Other option is lagging to integrated SDcard.

 #### Linux

 #### Windows

 In the case of windows, the situation is a bit more complicated, because standard serial line logging tools do not work here.
 For example, a [putty](https://www.putty.org/) program can be used for logging.

 One of the tutorials on how to set up data logging using putty is here, [here](https://my.kualo.com/knowledgebase/?kbcat=0&article=888) for example.